Sam Bradford

-Early years
+Early life

 Bradford was born to Kent and Martha Bradford in Oklahoma City, Oklahoma.
 He attended Putnam City North High School in Oklahoma City, where he starred in football, basketball, baseball, and golf for the Putnam City North Panthers.
 Bradford played as a pitcher in baseball, but gave up baseball after his freshman year.
 He earned All-City honors as a junior quarterback in football by The Oklahoman.
 Following his senior season in which he threw for 2,029 yards and 17 touchdowns in 12 games, Bradford was named to the Oklahoma Coaches Association All-State Team and was a Second-Team All-State pick by The Oklahoman.

 Bradford was also a Division I-caliber basketball player.
 As a senior, he averaged 18.6 points and 10.5 rebounds per game and played on the same elite AAU team as fellow Oklahoma City native and NBA star Blake Griffin.
 In golf, Bradford defeated future PGA touring pros Kevin Tway and Robert Streb during his high school career.
 In addition to the aforementioned sports, Bradford also played ice hockey in his youth.
 In 1999, when Bradford was 12, his travel team, the Junior Blazers, won a regional championship, beating a team from Houston.
 He quit the sport that same year, and according to his former hockey coach Mike McEwen, who played on three Stanley Cup championship teams with the New York Islanders, Bradford had the talent to make it in the NHL.
 McEwen also said that Bradford was one of the best players he ever coached.

 In the spring of 2005, by the end of Bradford's junior season, he garnered interest from several Division I football programs, including Stanford, Michigan, Texas Tech, and nearby Oklahoma.
 Following his senior season, Bradford was viewed as a two-to-three-star recruit (out of five) and was not that highly ranked among the high school class of 2006, with his highest ranking being No. 12 among only pro-style quarterbacks by recruiting source Rivals.com.
-Bradford was ranked behind Pat Devlin, "Juice" Williams and Josh Freeman, and was overshadowed by five-star recruits such as Mitch Mustain, Matthew Stafford and Tim Tebow.
+Bradford was ranked behind Pat Devlin, "Juice" Williams, and Josh Freeman, and was overshadowed by five-star recruits such as Mitch Mustain, Matthew Stafford, and Tim Tebow.